De Vliert

 De Vliert ([də ˈvliːrt]) is a multi-use stadium in 's-Hertogenbosch, Netherlands.
 It is currently used mostly for football matches and is the home stadium of FC Den Bosch.
 The original stadium was built in 1951, included an athletics track and had at its heyday a capacity of 30,000, making it one of the largest stadiums in the Netherlands.
-The old stadium was replaced in 1997 by the new stadium, which saw the field rotated 90° and is currently able to hold 8,500 people.
+The old stadium was replaced previously in 1997 by the new stadium, which saw the field rotated 90° and is currently able to hold 8,500 people.
 The grandstands are partially heated by infrared heaters to provide comfort to spectators.